-The red grape variety (also Seibel 8357) is an interspecific new breeding between Seibel 6150 (Seibel 405 x Flot Rouge ) x Seibel 5455 ( Plantet ).
-They are genes of Vitis aestivalis.
+The red grape variety (also Seibel 8357) is an interspecific new breed between Seibel 6150 (Seibel 405 x Flot Rouge ) x Seibel 5455 ( Plantet ).
+They are genes from Vitis aestivalis.
 Vitis berlandieri.
 Vitis cinerea.
 Vitis rupestris and Vitis vinifera contain.
-The intersection of hybrid took place at the beginning of the 20th century in France by Albert Seibel (1844-1936).
-The late-ripening, high-yielding vine is prone to anthracnose, It produces dark-colored, astringent red wines, especially as teinturier (Dyeing grape) are used.
-In the early 1960s, she was in the south France grown on 1,200 hectares.
-The interim EU hybrid ban was strong clearings, The variety is officially approved again since 2008 and occupies the Loire 9 hectares.
-Tiny stocks are also available in the US states new York and Pennsylvania (0.2 ha).
-In 2010, a total of nine hectares of vineyards were reported (Statistics Kym Anderson ).
+The crossing of the hybrid was done in France at the beginning of the 20th century by Albert Seibel (1844-1936).
+The late ripening, productive vine is susceptible to anthracnose, It produces dark-colored, astringent red wines, which are mainly used as teinturier (Dye grape) can be used.
+In the early 1960s, it was in the south France grown on 1,200 hectares.
+Due to the interim EU hybrid ban, there were strong ones clearings, The variety has been officially approved again since 2008 and is on the Loire 9 hectares.
+Tiny stocks also exist in the United States new York and Pennsylvania (0.2 ha).
+In 2010 a total of nine hectares of vineyards were shown (Statistics Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)